H.R. 842: Nancy Gardner Sewell Medicare Multi-Cancer Early Detection Screening Coverage Act

 Official bill page with status, text, cosponsors, and actions for H.R.
 842.

-The bill requires the Secretary to use Medicare's national coverage determination process to decide whether a new multi-cancer test is covered.
+The bill requires federal health officials to use Medicare's national coverage determination process to decide whether a new multi-cancer test is reasonable and necessary.

-The bill specifically references section 510(k) clearance as one pathway a qualifying test can use.
+The bill references clearance under section 510(k) as one FDA pathway a qualifying test can use.

-The bill references classification under section 513(f)(2), which corresponds to FDA's De Novo classification process for certain devices.
+The bill references classification under section 513(f)(2), which is FDA's De Novo classification pathway for certain new device types.

 The bill also allows tests approved under section 515 of the Federal Food, Drug, and Cosmetic Act to qualify.